Aboard the USS Missouri in Tokyo Bay, Japan formally surrenders to the Allies, bringing an end to World War II.

 President Truman appointed MacArthur to head the Allied occupation of Japan as Supreme Commander of the Allied Powers.
 For the site of Japan’s formal surrender, Truman chose the USS Missouri, a battleship that had seen considerable action in the Pacific and was named after Truman’s native state.
 MacArthur, instructed to preside over the surrender, held off the ceremony until September 2 in order to allow time for representatives of all the major Allied powers to arrive.

 On Sunday, September 2, more than 250 Allied warships lay at anchor in Tokyo Bay.
 The flags of the United States, Britain, the Soviet Union, and China fluttered above the deck of the Missouri.
 Just after 9 a.m.
 Tokyo time, Japanese Foreign Minister Mamoru Shigemitsu signed on behalf of the Japanese government.
 General Yoshijiro Umezu then signed for the Japanese armed forces, and his aides wept as he made his signature.

-Supreme Commander MacArthur next signed on behalf of the United Nations, declaring, “It is my earnest hope and indeed the hope of all mankind that from this solemn occasion a better world shall emerge out of the blood and carnage of the past.”
+Supreme Commander MacArthur next signed, declaring, “It is my earnest hope and indeed the hope of all mankind that from this solemn occasion a better world shall emerge out of the blood and carnage of the past.”
 Ten more signatures were made, by the United States, China, Britain, the USSR, Australia, Canada, France, the Netherlands, and New Zealand, respectively.
 Admiral Chester W. Nimitz signed for the United States.
 As the 20-minute ceremony ended, the sun burst through low-hanging clouds.
 The most devastating war in human history was over.